-We, our officers, directors and holders of 5% or more of the outstanding securities (except for the seller stockholders named in the Selling Stockholder Prospectus) have agreed, subject to certain exceptions, to a six month "lock-up" period from the closing date of this offering with respect to the shares of Class A and Class B common stock that they beneficially own.
-This means that, for a period of six months following the closing date of this offering, we and such persons may not offer, issue, sell, contract to sell, encumber pledge or otherwise dispose of such securities without the prior written consent of the representative.
+We, our officers, directors and holders of 5% or more of the outstanding securities have agreed, subject to certain exceptions, to a six month "lock-up" period from the closing date of this offering with respect to the Company's outstanding shares of common stock (or securities convertible or exercisable into shares of the Company's common stock) that they beneficially own.
+This means that, for a period of six months following the closing date of this offering, we and such persons may not offer, issue, sell, contract to sell, encumber pledge or otherwise dispose of such securities without the prior written consent of the representative (excluding the securities underlying currently outstanding options approved by Kingswood, the issuance of securities pursuant to our equity incentive plan, the establishment of and sale pursuant to any plan established in compliance with Rule 10b5-1 of the Exchange Act, and the issuance of any securities in connection with a strategic transaction).